http4k/http4k-connect/src/docs/guide/howto/pimp-your-clients-with-ksp/index.md

-# Pimp your API adapters with KSP!
+# Pimp your API clients with KSP!

-http4k-connect ships with a KSP plugin to automate the generation of the adapter extension-methods that accompany each Connect adapter.
-This allows you to skip creating those extensions manually and maintain the API of the adapter appears to contain methods for each Action.
+http4k-connect ships with a KSP plugin to automate the generation of the client extension-methods that accompany each Connect client.
+This allows you to skip creating those extensions manually and maintain the API of the client appears to contain methods for each Action.

-## Generating extension methods for your adapters
+## Generating extension methods for your clients

 1 - Define your base Action (and interface) using the http4k base class and tag it with the Http4kConnectAction annotation: